Rank 1: 2009-2013: New Bigroom Sound and Retro Excursions

 Similar to 2006, 2011 saw no official single releases.

-The two singles to follow this "radio silence" were released in February and March respectively, with the Trouse driven "Wild And Perfect Day" providing their third collaboration with Jochen Miller (with vocal support by Sarah Bettens) whilst "Witness" was their vocal Trance collaboration in tandem with Cerf, Mitiska & Jaren.
+The two singles to follow this "radio silence" were released in February and March respectively, with the Trouse driven "Wild And Perfect Day" providing their third collaboration with Jochen Miller (with vocal support by Sarah Bettens): it peaked at #2 on Beatport's Trance Top 100 chart.
+Meanwhile "Witness" provided a more typical ‘10s vocal Trancer collaboration in tandem with Cerf, Mitiska & Jaren.
+It entered the Beatport Trance Top 100 at #69 but didn't manage to crack the Top 10 like most of its counterparts did, peaking at #22.
 On April 23 the guys announced they had almost finished a brand new track, so far without vocals.
 After various cryptic Facebook and Twitter updates alike, on the 15th of October they finally revealed that their third 2012 release would be a Rank 1 solo track called "7 Instead Of 8".
-The single's title refers to its 7/8 time signature.
+The single's title referred to its 7/8 time signature.
+It entered the Beatport Trance Top 100 chart at #27 and fell just short of top spot, peaking at #2.

 On December 21, they revealed a 30-second snippet of their collaboration 'Elements Of Nature' with Belgium Trance artist M.I.K.E.
 This collaboration was initiated by a Twitter user under the name 'Ramballo'.
-This single was released by the end of January 2013 and received much positive feedback for its Classic Trance vibe and was even rated an 8.5/10 by the DJ Mag.
-On March 13, Conjure One revealed that a Rank 1 Remix for his new single "Under The Gun" would debut during Rank 1's set at ASOT #600 in Mumbai.
+This single was released by the end of January 2013 and received much positive feedback for its Classic Trance vibe and was even rated an 8.5/10 by the DJ Mag; it got them another Beatport Trance Top 100 hit, peaking at #5.
+On March 13, Conjure One revealed that a Rank 1 Remix for his new single "Under The Gun" would debut during Rank 1's set at ASOT #600 in Mumbai; it entered the Beatport Trance Top 100 chart at #25 and peaked at #3.
 Just one day later, Rank 1 themselves announced a brand new single 'Floorlifter' to debut on the very same event.
-A month later the Rank 1 Remix for Italian Trance artist Giuseppe Ottaviani's single 'Love Will Bring It All Around' was released.
+Its Beatport Trance Top 100 trajectory saw it enter the charts at #27 and peak at #5 A month later the Rank 1 Remix for Italian Trance artist Giuseppe Ottaviani's single 'Love Will Bring It All Around' was released.
+Like Witness, it didn't manage to reach further than #22 in the Trance Top 100 on Beatport.
 Over the course of the summer, Rank 1 announced to be working on a third single.
 As October passed by, they revealed their new single titled '13.11.11' which combined the track's duration with its release date and tempo.
+With 13.11.11 Rank 1 secured another Beatport Trance Top 10 hit, peaking at #6.